reedacartwright/rbedrock/cran-comments.md

 ## Submission

-- This submission fixes an undefined behavior identified by CRAN on 2024-08-24.
+- This submission fixes a reverse dependency error caused by an upcoming update to the `digest` package.
-- CRAN errors identified as of 2025-08-24 have been fixed.
+- No CRAN errors identified as of 2025-11-09.

 ## Test environments